This provides instructions for Episerver Forms specifically on:

 - After configuration, developers should be able to fetch most types of data using the API.

-- It is recommended to use the upcoming ILM feature to delete data after 30 days.
+- You should use the upcoming ILM feature to delete data after 30 days.

 - Partners are able to delete most types of data.